August 30, 1992

-When a church isolates itself form the world, it can become lax about sin within its walls.
+When a church isolates itself from the world, it can become lax about sin within its walls.
 Left unchecked, flagrant sin will destroy the individual and infect the whole church.
-Alistair Begg explains why moral absolutes and church discipline are vital for the good of the individual as well as the church family, even though the church may be labelled judgmental and intolerant.
+Alistair Begg explains why moral absolutes and church discipline are vital for the good of the individual as well as the church family, even though the church may be labeled judgmental and intolerant.

 1It is actually reported that there is sexual immorality among you, and of a kind that is not tolerated even among pagans, for a man has his father's wife.
 2And you are arrogant!
 Ought you not rather to mourn?
 Let him who has done this be removed from among you.